 Sarah Rogers is helping students discover opportunities to develop themselves personally and professionally during their higher education journey at the University of Southampton.
-She is coordinating a holistic approach to enhancing student experience through the direction of the Southampton Opportunity initiative and the student-driven OPUS website.
-She has benefited from over a decade’s work placed in varied teams, departments and faculties at the institution since a promising start to her career in publishing and management.
+She coordinates innovative enterprise-related learning and development activity as Head of the Student Enterprise team within the Careers and Employability Service.
+Sarah has benefited from over a decade’s work placed in varied teams, departments and faculties at the institution since a promising start to her career in publishing and management.

 Sarah was raised in the Norfolk Broads and developed a love for writing and art in her youth which she has nurtured through to the present day.
 She studied History of Art at the University of East Anglia and was pointed towards magazine publishing and a fulfilling work placement through a first-hand example of positive student experience management.
 After supplementing her degree with a postgraduate certificate in publishing in London, she spent a year working in the capital for a gardening magazine.